-Britain is an obvious pilgrimage site for all Pre-Raphaelite fans, but did you know that the United States also has something great to offer?
-It’s the Delaware Art Museum!
+Britain is an obvious pilgrimage site for all Pre-Raphaelite fans, but did you know that American museums also have something great to offer?
+In particular, the Delaware Art Museum!

-The Delaware Art Museum in the city of Wilmington boasts the largest and most significant collection of Pre-Raphaelite art in the United States.
-It is also one of the finest and largest Pre-Raphaelite art collections outside of Britain.
+The Delaware Art Museum in the city of Wilmington, Delaware, boasts the largest and most significant collection of Pre-Raphaelite art in the United States.
+It is also one of the finest and largest Pre-Raphaelite art collections outside the UK.
 The museum’s collection consists of more than 150 works, which include paintings, drawings, photographs, decorative arts, and illustrated books.

 1. Julia Margaret Cameron, Lancelot and Guinevere

-Julia Margaret Cameron was a wife and mother who took up photography at 49 years old thanks to the influence of the Pre-Raphaelites.
+Julia Margaret Cameron was a wife and mother who took up photography at the age of 49, thanks to the influence of the Pre-Raphaelites.
 She was urged by her friend—the poet Alfred Tennyson—to take photos that would illustrate his poems.
-Here we see the moment in Tennyson’s Idylls of the King when Lancelot presents a diamond necklace to Queen Guinevere, which he won in a tournament.
+Here, we see the moment in Tennyson’s Idylls of the King when Lancelot presents a diamond necklace to Queen Guinevere, which he won in a tournament.

 2. Marie Spartali Stillman, Love’s Messenger